ethereal-ui/ethereal-ui/packages/css-naming/README.md

 There is only one level of sub-elements.
 If you need more nesting levels, consider creating another component.

-The root class may have **modifiers**, which are other classes that indicate a style variant or component state.
+The root class may have **modifiers**: classes that indicate a style variant or component state.
 Modifiers are prefixed camel-case names always used with the root class: `prefix-ComponentName prefix-modifier`.
-Sub-elements don't have modifiers because modifiers apply to the whole component, and it's easy to control the sub-element style with them:
+Sub-elements don't have modifiers because modifiers apply to the whole component, and it's easy to control the sub-element style with them, for example:

 ```css
 .prefix-ComponentName.prefix-modifier .prefix-ComponentName-element {